 Safer Schools Officers in the Police are linked to all the secondary schools across the Partnership.
-Their role is to:
+Their

 Develop strategies to keep young people safe, in partnership with the school.

 Perform regular uniform patrols after school to address, truancy, ASB and crime, working with Safer Transport Teams and Safer Neighbourhood Teams as required.